azhar-ikhtiarudin/frt-research-project/README.md

 **DriftedEvt**: This is the status of the event, upon reaching the avalanche region (assumed to be a plane along x-y with a fixed z position).
 The code will apply Gaussian smearing, worked out using the transverse and longditudinal diffusion coefficients, the carrier mobility, and the drift field strength.
 Carriers are stored individually at this stage, in a data frame with (index in PrimaryEvt, x, y, dt).
 Note the use of dt rather than z.

 **ReadoutGrid and ReadoutEvt**: Since avalanche gain introduces a factor of maybe 1 million, storing individual carriers at this point makes no sense.
 Instead, for each drifted carrier, the gain distribution is sampled (assumed to be exponentially distributed if no other info is given, as in Sauli's textbook, pg 151).
 Then a point spread function is scaled by that number of electrons, and added to a binned readout.

-TODO: document an example of how to use the code.